 - Departure date: Undetermined

 - Submit a completed Adoption Application (Now an on-line, mobile friendly form).

-Detailed progress notes are listed below the summary and photo gallery
+Detailed notes and discussion are available below the summary and gallery.

-- Relates well to other dogs: Yes, eagerly greets other dogs
+- Relates well to other dogs: Yes, she relates positively to friendly dogs

-- Can eat food/treats near other dogs: Doesn’t bother her, but she’s piggish: will get into other dogs dish
+- Can eat food/treats near other dogs: Yes

-- Preferred style of play: Likes to frolic and jump on play mate.
-Great at playing fetch!
-Learning Tug
+- Preferred style of play: Likes to play with balls (video below)

 - Is good with: